fivequarters/fusebit.io/src/_blog/_posts/everyauth.md

 EveryAuth makes this authorization and credential management work disappear so that you can focus on the core of your app.

-Below is an exampe of using EveryAuth to authorize users on Slack and use those tokens to interactive with Slack.
+Below is an example of using EveryAuth to authorize users on Slack and use those tokens to interact with Slack.

 ```javascript
 import everyauth from '@fusebit/everyauth-express';